steinwurf/steinwurf-docs/source/kodo/kodo-rlnc/tutorial/encode_decode_file.rst

     :end-before: //!
 [1]
     :linenos:

 Specifying the coding parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For the file encoder/decoder case three options are new.
 The first is
-the file name of the file we want to encode, the seconds is the file
+the file name for encoding, the second is the file name for decoding
-name of the file we want to decode data into and finally the size of
+and finally the file size.
-file.

-.. note:: In a real application we would most likely not use different
+.. note:: In a real application, we would most likely not use different
           file names for the encoder and decoder.

 .. note:: The file size is only needed by the file decoder.
 The file
           encoder knows the file size after opening the file.

-As with the :ref:`encoding_and_decoding_large_objects` we pass type of
+As with the :ref:`encoding_and_decoding_large_objects` example, we pass the
-the actual encoding and decoding algorithm as a template argument.
+type of the actual encoder and decoder as a template argument.

 .. literalinclude:: /../../kodo-rlnc/examples/encode_decode_file/encode_decode_file.cpp
     :language: c++